What You Need to Know Before You Buy Property in New York

 If you have the income to purchase a multi-family house or townhouse, it may work in your favor as you can generate rental income from one or more units.

-This income can help offset mortgage, taxes, and general maintenance of the property.
+This income can help offset mortgages, taxes, and general property maintenance.

-However, it does come with its own baggage of acting as landlord and super.
+However, it does come with its baggage of acting as landlord and super.

-Also, you should also think about buying a brand new construction/development, a unit or property newly renovated, something that might need some work, or a home that needs a complete overhaul.
+Also, it would be best to consider buying a new construction/development, a newly renovated unit or property that might need some work, or a home that needs a complete overhaul.

-Further to consider is if you do decide on a property with outdoor space are issues concerning upkeep, landscaping, etc.
+Further to consider is if you decide on a property with outdoor space, there are issues concerning upkeep, landscaping, etc.

-Deciding on the type of property is obviously a crucial step.
+Deciding on the type of property is a crucial step.

 The Steps of the Home-Buying Process

-After you know you've accrued a handsome sum for your first home purchase and have that golden credit score, it's important to know what steps the process entails.
+After you know you've accrued a handsome sum for your first home purchase and have that golden credit score, it's essential to know what steps the process entails.

 Know the Steps